Have you seen the wild turkeys in Sea Ranch?

-Learn How to keep Wild Turkey’s Wild
+Learn How to Keep These Wild Birds Wild

 Whether you live in a city or a rural part of California, wild animals are your neighbors.
 They naturally fear humans and keep their distance – so long as they remain fully wild.
 To assure that goal make sure you keep them from having any access to human food and garbage.
 This also includes pet food too!

 You can prevent problems by discouraging wild turkeys from becoming too comfortable on your property.
 The California Department of Fish and Wildlife “Keep Me Wild” website tells you how.
 From their Turkey KMW Brochure (PDF) they suggest: